Artemis3753/OOP-Project/README.md

 - Add an argument to the constructor to receive the file name.
 Set the file name attribute to the incoming argument.

 ## MS5 Sample execution

+When testing and debugging the application `LibAppMain.cpp` gives you the option to choose the data file.

+When submitting the milestones, the  `LibAppMain_prof.cpp` will be preset to the needed data file for testing.

 ### Milestone 5 Test One  (m51)